Wait-For-It-123/logiCAD/README.md

 3. To run the software Java SE Runtime Environment 8u144 must be installed on your machine

 ## DIRECTIONS FOR USE:
-These directions for running LogiCAD are for Windows 10 machines only.
+These directions for running LogiCAD are for 64 bit Windows 10 machines only.

 ### TO RUN THE LOGICAD PROGRAM (EXECUTABLE JAR FILE):
 1. Using your favorite internet browser, navigate to this URL: https://github.com/Wait-For-It-123/logiCAD/releases/tag/v0.1.0